 “Only the placement of large boulders in a demi-circle could have prevented waves and longshore currents from scouring the monument, however there are no access roads to bring the necessary amount of rock.”

-Kessler and Jong also stated that until today there was little consciousness and conservation efforts when it came to the potential touristic values of geological monuments.
+Kessler and Jong also stated that there was little consciousness and conservation efforts at the time when it came to the potential touristic values of geological monuments.

 Furthermore, the researchers suggested the preservation of geological monuments would require a masterplan spearheaded by the Miri City Council.